Abbey Clancy: Television

 Clancy has appeared as a talking head in the documentaries Slave to Fashion and The Ultimate Bikini Guide for Channel 4, as a guest on programmes such as Richard & Judy, The Chris Moyles Show, Friday Night with Jonathan Ross, GMTV, This Morning and in her own reality TV series Abbey and Janice: Beauty and the Best which followed her attempts to break the Los Angeles modelling scene with Janice Dickinson as her mentor.
 The show aired from 14 May to 18 June 2007 on Living TV.

 Clancy featured in the third series of Hell's Kitchen.
 She was the third contestant to be voted off the show by the public, and the fifth to leave overall.

 On 10 May 2009, Clancy featured on Chris Moyles' Quiz Night alongside Patsy Kensit.
 She won her episode and was the overall winner of the first series.

 Clancy also co-hosted the ITV2 series, The Fashion Show with model Michelle de Swarte and George Lamb.
 Her cousin Chloe Cummings, made the top 13 contestants in the fifth cycle of Britain's Next Top Model, of which Clancy herself was a guest in episode 8, being the first ex-contestant from the Top Model franchise to appear on the judging panel.

 On 22 December 2009, Clancy appeared as a "contestant" on a spoof version of Blind Date as part of an episode of Alan Carr: Chatty Man in which Cilla Black was a guest.

 In April 2010, Clancy was featured in ITV2's The Parent Trip along with her mother Karen.
 She also appeared as a panellist on A League of Their Own.

 Clancy was a regular guest on James Corden's World Cup Live.

 She also co-hosted the reality TV show Great British Hairdresser in 2011.

 In 2013, Clancy won the eleventh series of Strictly Come Dancing.
 Her professional partner was newcomer and Burn the Floor dancer, Aljaž Škorjanec.
 On 16 November 2013, they received their first "10s" of the competition, during Blackpool Week.
 On 30 November 2013, they became the first couple that year to score a perfect "40", during Musicals Week.

-In 2015, Clancy was announced as the new host for a revived series of Britain's Next Top Model, nine years after she began her own career on the show.
+In 2015, Clancy was announced as the new host for a revived series of Britain's Next Top Model, ten years after she began her own career on the show.

+In June 2023, ITV commissioned Abbey Clancy's Celebrity Homes, an upcoming interior design show presented by Clancy.

 Book

-In March 2016, Clancy's first book, Remember My Name, was published.
+In March 2016, Clancy's first novel, Remember My Name, was published.

 Other media

-In 2019, Clancy cameoed as an angel in the promotional video for the song "In Another Life" by British rock band The Darkness.
+In 2019, Clancy cameoed as an angel in the promotional video for the song "In Another Life" by British rock band the Darkness.
+Clancy regularly co-hosts the successful podcast The Therapy Crouch with husband Peter.